Isometric extensions of Anosov flows via microlocal analysis: Proof of the Theorem

-that is $g\left(Q_{x_\star}(\mathfrak{p})\right)= Q_{x_\star}(\mathfrak{p})$ for all $\mathfrak{p} \in H \backslash F$.
-Thus, if $f \in C^\infty(F)$ is $H$-invariant, it is constant along all manifolds $Q_{x_\star}(\mathfrak{p})$ and thus $g^*f = f$, that is $\mc{I}_x^* f = {\mc{I}'_x}^*f$.
+that is $g\left(Q_\star(\mathfrak{p})\right)= Q_\star(\mathfrak{p})$ for all $\mathfrak{p} \in H \backslash F$.
+Thus, if $f \in C^\infty(F)$ is $H$-invariant, it is constant along all manifolds $Q_\star(\mathfrak{p})$ and thus $g^*f = f$, that is $\mc{I}_x^* f = {\mc{I}'_x}^*f$.
 (The same argument also shows that the set $\mc{U}_E'$ is well-defined, independently of the choice of isometry $\mc{I}_x$.)

 As a consequence, this defines a set of functions $f_i$ on some open flow-invariant subset $\mc{U}_E' \subset E$ which are constant along all submanifolds of the partition \eqref{equation:stratification} by construction.
-In particular, their restriction to the stable/unstable/central foliation is smooth.
-Since $\mc{I}_x : E_x \to E_{x_\star}$ is an isometry, it is smooth by the Myers-Steenrod Theorem \cite{Myers-Steenrod-39} and thus the functions $f_i$ are fiberwise smooth in the fibers of $E$.
-Since the stable/unstable/central foliation and the fiber foliation are all pairwise transverse, we can apply the Journé lemma \cite{Journe-86, DeLaLlave-01,Rauch-Taylor-05} which yields that the $f_i$'s are smooth.
-In order to conclude, it suffices to observe that $Q(\mathfrak{p}) = \cap_i \left\{f_i = 0\right\} \cap \mc{U}'_E$, that is, $Q(\mathfrak{p})$ is a smooth submanifold of $E$\footnote{The functions $f_i$ are smooth and well-defined on all of $E$ but one needs to introduce $\mc{U}'_E$ in order to characterize $Q(\mathfrak{p})$ as some zero-set as all the functions $f_i$ vanish away from $Q(\mathfrak{p})$.}.
-The fact that the fiber of $Q(\mathfrak{p})$ does not depend on $\mathfrak{p}$ is a direct consequence of the fact that orbits of principal points in $F$ are all diffeomorphic. \end{proof}
+In particular, their restriction to the stable/unstable/flow foliation is smooth.
+Since $\mc{I}_x : E_x \to E_{\star}$ is an isometry, it is smooth by the Myers-Steenrod Theorem \cite{Myers-Steenrod-39} and thus the functions $f_i$ are fiberwise smooth in the fibers of $E$.
+Since the stable/unstable/flow foliation and the fiber foliation are all pairwise transverse, we can apply the Journé lemma \cite[Theorem on p.345]{Journe-86} which yields that the $f_i$'s are smooth.
+In order to conclude, it suffices to observe that $Q(\mathfrak{p}) = \cap_i \left\{f_i = 0\right\} \cap \mc{U}'_E$ and that $(df_1,...,df_k)$ have full rank at $\left\{f_i=0\right\} \cap \mc{U}'_E$ by construction since $\mc{I}_x$ are isometries.
+Hence, $Q(\mathfrak{p})$ is a smooth submanifold of $E$\footnote{The functions $f_i$ are smooth and well-defined on all of $E$ but one needs to introduce $\mc{U}'_E$ in order to characterize $Q(\mathfrak{p})$ as some zero-set as all the functions $f_i$ vanish away from $\mc{U}_E$.}.
+The fact that the fiber of $Q(\mathfrak{p})$ does not depend on $\mathfrak{p}$ (as a differentiable manifold) is a direct consequence of the fact that orbits of principal points in $F$ are all diffeomorphic.
+However, the fibers of $Q(\mathfrak{p})$ \emph{do} depend on $\mathfrak{p}$ as Riemannian submanifolds.
+Also observe that in this construction, it was important to work with principal orbits because they allow to construct $H$-invariant functions $f_i$ that can then be pushed smoothly to the whole manifold. \end{proof}